jtnpinca/jtnpinca.github.io/_teaching/2021-spring-teaching-1.md

 ======
 * Adapted experiments for COVID restrictions and provided support
 * Compiled chemical safety profiles for all experiments to be readily available
-* Prepared stock solutions and built experiment setups
+* Prepared stock solutions and built experiment setups for several sections